mbeddr/mps-platform-docs/src/doc/docs/gotchas/plugins/index.md

 !!! question "Where can I use my languages that I have created?[^1]"

-    The main platform is MPS itself, or a custom IDE based on MPS (so called RCP).
+    They can be used in MPS itself, or in a custom IDE based on MPS (so called RCP).

 !!! question "Are MPS language often used as plugins in Intellij IDEs instead of MPS itself? (an IntelliJ IDEA plugin, not custom RCP)"